-The impressive health benefits of hawthorn include its ability to regulate blood pressure, reduce anxiety, protect your heart in a variety of ways, improve digestion, boost respiratory health, reduce the severity of chest pains, improve mood, treat intestinal infections, and positively affect the appearance and health of your skin.
+The impressive health benefits of hawthorn include its ability to regulate blood pressure, reduce anxiety, protect the heart, improve digestion, boost respiratory health, reduce the severity of chest pains, improve mood, relieve intestinal infections, and aid in skin care.

-The many health benefits that people can get from eating hawthorn are mainly derived from the unique mixture of vitamins, minerals, and organic compounds found within the berry.
-Some of the most valuable components of hawthorn include significant levels of B-vitamins, including folic acid, as well as Vitamin C, vitexin, rutin, catechins, saponins, and various anthocyanids that act as antioxidant compounds within the body.
+The benefits of hawthorn are mainly derived from the unique mixture of vitamins, minerals, and organic compounds found in the berry.
+The most valuable components of hawthorn include significant levels of B-vitamins, including folic acid, as well as Vitamin C, vitexin, rutin, catechins, saponins, and various anthocyanidins that act as antioxidant compounds within the body.

 Health Benefits of Hawthorn

-Blood Pressure Levels: Hawthorn is one of those unique food items that does not necessarily raise or lower blood pressure; it actually stabilizes it.
-Whether your blood pressure is too high or too low, the compound mixture in hawthorn is able to establish a healthy blood pressure in your system, according to your body, making it valuable for hypotension and hypertension patients.
+Hawthorn helps stabilize blood pressure.
+Whether your blood pressure is too high or too low, the compound mixture in hawthorn is able to establish a healthy blood pressure in your system, according to your body, making it valuable for both hypotension and hypertension.

-Immune System: In addition to the antioxidants eliminating dangerous toxins from the body, the vitamin C in hawthorn is also boosting the activity of your white blood cells to increase your overall health!
+In addition to the antioxidants eliminating dangerous toxins from the body, the vitamin C in hawthorn also helps in boosting the activity of your white blood cells to increase your overall health!

-Anxiety and Emotional Problems: This is one of the most controversial uses of hawthorn, but in many traditional medicines, hawthorn was used for certain psychological conditions, including stress, anxiety, and even depression.
-Very often, hawthorn was offered to people who had recently had a broken heart, a loss of a family member, etc. because it was said to improve mood and “mend a broken heart”.
+In many traditional medicines, hawthorn was used for certain psychological conditions, including stress, anxiety, and even depression.
+Very often, hawthorn was offered to people who had recently had a broken heart, a loss of a family member, etc. because it was said to improve mood and mend a broken heart.
 Enzymatically, it turns out that hawthorn may have an impact on our hormonal levels, which would explain why so many cultures of the past believed in those health benefits!

-Digestive Health: There are various organic compounds in hawthorn that interact with our gut flora to improve our nutrient digestion, while the fiber in hawthorn improves our digestive process as a whole and eliminates any issues, such as constipation, bloating, cramping, and more serious conditions like colon cancer or ulcers.
+There are various organic compounds in hawthorn that interact with our gut flora to improve our nutrient digestion, while the fiber in hawthorn improves our digestive process as a whole and eliminates any issues, such as constipation, bloating, cramping, and more serious conditions like ulcers.

-Skin Health: The antioxidant content in hawthorn make it useful for applying topically to the skin, particularly on burns, sores, or acne.
-Some of the organic compounds are anti-inflammatory in nature and are good for reducing itching on healing wounds or from other skin conditions, like eczema or psoriasis.
+The antioxidant content in hawthorn makes it useful for applying topically to the skin, particularly on burns, sores, or acne.
+The organic compounds are anti-inflammatory in nature and are good for reducing itching on healing wounds or from other skin conditions, like eczema or psoriasis.

-A Word of Warning: There is no denying that hawthorn is a powerful little fruit, and some of the side effects are unique.
-Some people experience upset stomach, sweating, fatigue, nausea, agitation, or dizziness, and more serious side effects include shortness of breath, severe allergic reactions, heart irregularities, and mood swings.
+Word of Caution: People experience upset stomach, sweating, fatigue, nausea, agitation, or dizziness, and more serious side effects include shortness of breath, severe allergic reactions, heart irregularities, and mood swings.
 Speak with your doctor before adding hawthorn to your diet, and speak to them immediately if you experience any of these side effects.